- Policy requirements for all suspected dishonesty

 If you are filing a graduate case using the instructor resolution with penalty process, you are required to consult in advance with the AS&E dean of graduate studies.

-If you suspect academic dishonesty, it must be addressed using one of three options:
+If you suspect an academic honesty violation, it must be addressed using one of three options:

 This policy does not apply to graduate student misconduct in sponsored research.
 Contact the dean for such cases.